Central Station (film): Plot

 Isaías, one of Josué's half-brothers, is working on a roof next to the bus stop and learns that they are looking for his father, insisting Dora and Josué come to dinner.
 They return to his house and meet Moisés, Josué's other half-brother.
-Later, Isaías explains to Dora that their father married Ana, who he doesn't know is Josué's mother, after their mother died, and that nine years ago, while pregnant, Ana left him to live in Rio and never returned.
+Later, Isaías explains to Dora that their father Jesus married Ana (who he doesn't know is Josué's mother) after their mother died, and that nine years ago, while pregnant, Ana left him to live in Rio and never returned.
 Isaías asks Dora to read a letter that his father wrote to Ana when he disappeared, six months ago, in case she returned.
 In the letter, the boys' father explains that he has gone to Rio to find Ana and the son he never met.
-He promises to return, asks her to wait for him, and says they can all be together—himself, Ana, Isaías and Moisés.
-Dora pauses, looks at Josué and says, "and Josué, whom I can't wait to meet."
+He promises to return, asks her to wait for him, and says they can all be together—himself, Ana, Isaías, and Moisés.
+Dora pauses, looks at Josué, and says, "and Josué, whom I can't wait to meet."
 Isaías and Josué are sure their father will return, but Moisés does not believe it.
+It is later implied that the letter was actually written by Ana to Jesus; the brothers, being illiterate, did not realize this, and Dora pretended to read a letter from their father to comfort them.

 The next morning, while they sleep, Dora sneaks out to catch the bus to Rio.
 She first leaves behind the letter from Jesus and the one from Ana - the one Dora carried with her from the Central Station but never mailed, expressing Ana's wish for the family to be reunited.
 Josué wakes up too late to prevent her departure.
 Dora writes a letter to Josué on the bus.
 Both are left with the photos they had taken to remember one another.